 [The Note] Match to print: how to ideally combine digital and rotary screen textile printing techniques

-Both digital textile printing as well as conventional textile printing offer printing companies unique possibilities that will help them provide astonishing output.
+Both digital textile printing as well as conventional textile printing offer unique possibilities to printing companies that will help them provide astonishing output.
 But how do you use both printing techniques in such a way that you can fully benefit from the advantages associated with each printing technology?
-In this blog, I describe three different scenario’s and explain how in each scenario you could generate the perfect match to print between your conventional and digital textile printing machines.
+In this blog, I describe three different scenario’s and explain how you can generate the perfect match between your conventional and digital textile printing machines in each scenario.

 Scenario 1: Create samples with a digital printer for orders that you'll print with a conventional printer